Archive for the ‘Posts’ Category

 Apologies for the outage

-The boneheads at my hosting company appear to have broken the site.
+The boneheads at my hosting company appear to have broken the site again.
 Normal service will be resumed as soon as possible.

 Strange Bedfellows